Kill Fire AntsSuccess is not the result of spontaneous combustion; you must set yourself on fire. - Reggie Leach

 One Unsuccessful Story

-Mirex was a highly effective at reducing fire ant populations, and was easy to apply over large areas.
+Mirex was highly effective for reducing fire ant populations and was easy to apply over large areas.
 Unfortunately, its use may have actually helped the fire ant population in the final analysis.
 The issue was that Mirex killed a wide variety of the competing indigenous species that were slowing the spread of fire ants.
-Furthermore, Mirex produced a byproduct, dioxin which is highly toxic to humans.
+Furthermore, Mirex produced a byproduct, dioxin, which is highly toxic to humans.

 Although it is commonly said that all is fair in love and war, we want to promote environmentally friendly actions.
 For an example of the issues which go along with fire ant control, please read the side note to the right.